ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/07-FileUpload.md

 This allows us to stream the relevant files and remove the overhead of base64 encoding.
 Moreover, we can begin GraphQL execution before we have received all files, which enables faster execution of requests.

-For file downloads we will just provide URIs in our data objects to the client allowing parallelization of file downloads and easier handling for the API consumer.
+For file downloads, we will just provide URIs in our data objects to the client allowing parallelization of file downloads and easier handling for the API consumer.

 ## Setup